rozek/hyperscript-notes/README.md

 ### Evaluate some Code at Runtime ###

 If you want to implement a \_hyperscript REPL or a "message box" like in HyperCard, LiveCode or similar, you will need a mechanism to evaluate \_hyperscript code at runtime.
-One solution (perhaps not the best one) is to prepend the following script element before the \_hyperscript runtime itself:
+One solution (perhaps not the best one) is to insert the following script element before the \_hyperscript runtime itself:

 ```html
  <script type="text/hyperscript">